microsoft/zMonitor/Documentation/Log-Reports.md

 * Alerts generated in the past 24 hours that are still open
 * All Windows VMs that require updates
 * All VMs that are missing critical updates
+* All VMs with more than 2GB RAM available on average
+* All computers with their most recent data

 ### Hourly Reports

 * Average CPU usage calculated over 10 minutes for the last 1 hours
 * All detected threats based on threat status rank
 * All Windows security login failures in the past 1 hours
+* All Linux Syslog errors in the past 1 hour